 The major authored volumes, in contrast, tend to integrate and synthesize theory and concepts.
-These books include land evaluation and planning (Zonneveld 1979, Takeuchi 1991), soil and agriculture (Vink 1980), est clearcuts and logging roads, gon, U.S.A., R. Forman photo.

-logging and conservation (Harris 1984), total human ecosystem (Naveh & Lieberman 1993). hierarchy theory (O'Neill et al. 1986), statistical methodology (Jongman et al. 1987), river corridors (Malanson 1993), and land mosaics (Forman & Godron 1986, Forman 1995).
+These books include land evaluation and planning (Zonneveld 1979, Takeuchi 1991), soil and agriculture (Vink 1980), logging and conservation (Harris 1984), total human ecosystem (Naveh & Lieberman 1993), hierarchy theory (O'Neill et al. 1986), statistical methodology (Jongman et al. 1987), river corridors (Malanson 1993), and land mosaics (Forman & Godron 1986, Forman 1995).
 Of course, to gain a solid and full understanding of the subject, articles in Landscape Ecology and many other journals are a must, and often a delight.